SomeWeekendReading/someweekendreading.github.io/_posts/2020-12-02-wow-signal.md

 The Big Ear telescope observed it for a time window of 72 seconds.
 This is to be
-expected: the instrument relied on the rotation of the earth to scan it across the sky, and given that rotation, a signal stationary with respect to the stars should be bright for exactly 72 seconds, with peak intensity in the middle of that interval.
+expected: the instrument relied on the rotation of the earth to scan it across the sky, and given that rotation, a sidereal-tracking signal (stationary with respect to the stars) should be bright for about 72 seconds, with peak intensity in the middle of that interval.

 <img src="{{ site.baseurl }}/images/2020-12-02-wow-signal-wow-gaussian.jpg" width="400" height="222" alt="Wow! signal vs time" title="Wow! signal vs time" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"/>

-The mysterious "6EQUJ5" is a peculiar way of recording the signal intensity vs time, given the instruments of the day.
-Each frequency band listened for 10 seconds, processed for 2 seconds, and then printed out a single character describing the average power (minus baseline) for that 10 second interval.
+The mysterious "6EQUJ5" is an idiosyncratic way of recording the signal intensity vs time, given the instruments of the day.
+Each frequency band listened for 10 seconds, processed for 2 seconds, and then printed out a single character describing the average power (minus baseline) for that 10 second interval, divided by the standard deviation.
 (It was blind during the 2 second compute interval.)
-The value reported is the dimensionless ratio of intensity to standard deviation (noise, basically).
-That's printed out as a single alphanumeric character 0-9 and A-Z, basically a single digit base 36.
+The value reported is the dimensionless ratio of background-subtracted intensity to standard deviation (noise, basically).
+That's printed out as a single alphanumeric character in [0-9A-Z], basically a single digit base 36.
 "6EQUJ5" is the series of observations at 12-second intervals of that signal-to-noise ratio.
 The "U" is about 30&sigma; above noise.

-It's basically a Gaussian versus time; as expected given the rotation of the earth taking the dish away from the source, it peaked right in the middle of the 72 second window of observation.
-It was at a center frequency of 1420.4556 &plusmn; 0.005 MHz just above the [hydrogen line](https://en.wikipedia.org/wiki/Hydrogen_line).
+It fits a Gaussian versus time; as expected given the rotation of the earth taking the dish away from the source, it peaked right in the middle of the 72 second window of observation.
+It was at a center frequency of 1420.4556 &plusmn; 0.005 MHz, just above the [hydrogen line](https://en.wikipedia.org/wiki/Hydrogen_line).
 The bandwidth was below 10kHz, that being the minimum bandwidth the Big Ear's instruments could handle, back in the day.
 Terrestrial sources are unlikely, since that frequency is in a protected band.
+(Though apparently the military does occasionally flout that protection?)

 It has never been seen since.